FLAME: Federated Learning Across Multi-device Environments: : Federated Learning Across Multi-device Environments

 \subsection{Accuracy- and Efficiency-Aware Device Selection}

 Having proposed a way to reduce the non-IID-ness of the \problem{} setup, we now need to strike a balance between the various performance metrics of a FL system, namely accuracy, convergence time, and energy efficiency.
-As explained above, we wish to select $C$ devices, spread over $\frac{C}{\rho}$ users in each round.
+As explained above, we wish to select $C$ devices, spread over $\frac{C}{\rho}$ users (or more if there are users with less than $\rho$ available devices) in each round.
 Below we propose a sampling strategy based on the statistical, system, and time utility of each device.